StevenBlack/vocab/vocabulary.md

 pococurante boss is one who doesn't care about his employees.

+### pogonip
+a dense winter fog containing frozen particles that is formed in deep mountain valleys of the western U.S.

 ### poi
 Mashed taro root.
 A very mushy, traditional Hawaiian dish that hasn't attracted much attention on the mainland.